dabeaz/cluegen/README.md

 At this point, naysayers will be quick to point out that "well, actually you could just use `@dataclass` from the standard library."
-Othe.rs migh.t help.fully sugg.est usag.e of the attr.s libr.ary.
+Others might helpfully suggest usage of the attrs library.
 And they might have a point.
 I mean, sure, you could write your class like this: